arista-cam/avd-helper/README.md

 On first run, the script will prompt for your CVP credentials.
 It will store these credentials in a .cvpcreds file and it will then use this file for CVP info for every subsequent run.<br />
 If you need to change your CVP details, simple use the 'Change CVP Credentials' menu option.<br />
+It will also check to see if the cEOS-lab image has been imported into docker, if not, it will check the EOS folder for a valid .tar file and automatically import it.<br />
 The 'Deploy Lab' menu option will deploy the lab, register the devices with CVP, provision the devices in CVP, and run the Ansible Build and Deploy playbooks.<br />
 The 'Cleanup Lab' menu option will destroy the lab, decommission the devices from CVP, and remove all configlets and containers from CVP. <br />
 The 'Show Ansible Build Log' and 'Show Ansible Deploy Log' menu options will show the output from the 'ansible-playbook' as it doesnt print to the console during deployment.

 # Topologies